al3c77/AI-GEO/AI-Docker/Readme.md

 - `DATADIR` for input *.img and *.hdr files
 - `OUTDIR` for input *.img and *.hdr files
 - `COS` Cloud Object Storage to be used
+#### COS object
+- `credentials` file with content of IBM bluemix credentials JSON string, default to  `/root/.bluemix/cos_credentials`
+- `endpoint` and `backet` IBM Object Storage URL and Bucket
+- `ResultKey` key to be used when result published to IBM Object Sotage

 > use private COS endpoint if image runs inside IBM cloud

 ## Running